-1. Trash Containers:

-- a) Collection: Trash containers are allowed to be placed on the curb on the designated trash pickup date and time unless otherwise stipulated by a Sub-Association. - b) Storage: Owners must place containers, so they are not Visible from Neighboring Properties, the street or Common Areas except for a reasonable time immediately prior to and after collection - c) Contact management when and if cans will be out other than on the designated pickup day or for an extended period of time. - 2.
-Mailboxes: ALC Form submittal is required for any changes to mailbox and/or post. - 3.
-Animals: No animals, livestock, poultry, or fowl of any kind is permitted.
+- 1. Trash Containers: - a) Collection: Trash containers are allowed to be placed on the curb on the designated trash pickup date and time unless otherwise stipulated by a Sub-Association. - b) Storage: Owners must place containers, so they are not Visible from Neighboring Properties, the street or Common Areas except for a reasonable time immediately prior to and after collection. - c) Contact management when and if cans will be out other than on the designated pickup day or for an extended period of time. - 2.
+Mailboxes: Residential mailboxes shall be maintained by the homeowner, box, post and flag shall be kept in good condition, consistent with the neighborhood standard of style and color.
+Black mailboxes must be replaced with a black mailbox.
+Repainting an existing black mailbox must use flat or matte black paint.
+Mailboxes in neighborhoods that are other than black shall be replaced with a similar style, color and finish.
+Any changes to the mailbox and /or post requires submittal of ALC form. - 3.
+Animals: No animals, livestock, poultry, or fowl of any kind are permitted.
 Other than a reasonable number of generally recognized house pets as more fully set forth in the CC&Rs. - 4.
-Duty of Maintenance: - a) Yards should be kept free from trash, tree debris, weeds, and be maintained to promote enhanced curb appeal. - b) All maintenance equipment such as ladders, tools, etc. should be stored away and not Visible from Neighboring Properties. - c) Garden hoses should be kept coiled or stored in a hose pot, on a reel or on a bracket when not in use. - d) Toys, bikes and other miscellaneous items should also be stored away and not Visible from Neighboring Properties when not in use. - e) Any other materials or trash should be removed from view for example pallets, cardboard boxes, oil pans, but not limited to those items.
+Duty of Maintenance: - a) Yards should be kept free from trash, tree debris, weeds, and be maintained to promote enhanced curb appeal. - b) All maintenance equipment such as ladders, tools, etc. should be stored away and not Visible from Neighboring Properties. - c) Garden hoses should be kept coiled or stored in a hose pot, on a reel or on a bracket when not in use. - d) Toys, bikes and other miscellaneous items should also be stored away and not Visible from Neighboring Properties when not in use. - e) Any other materials or trash should be removed from view, for example pallets, cardboard boxes, oil pans, but not limited to those items. - Portable Toilets - a) Only one single sanitation facility is permitted per Lot. - b) Permit portable sanitation facility use for one business week (Monday Friday) No weekends permitted. - c) Portable Sanitation Facility will be placed in the driveway or in the Front Yard at a minimum of 10' from any property lines. - 8.
+Portable Moving Containers shall be placed on the driveway for no more than 7 days.
+If not actively loading or unloading, the unit shall be locked.
+Any placement outside of the driveway is prohibited. - 9.
+Portable Storage Containers are permitted temporary placement on the driveway only of the Dwelling Unit for no more than 120 Days.
+Portable storage containers shall be kept closed and always locked, and only permitted for active remodeling project and not for everyday storage.
+Any placement outside of the driveway is prohibited. - 10.
+Dumpsters shall be placed on driveway of Dwelling Unit for a maximum of 120 Days.
+Dumpsters shall be emptied when full or to the top of the unit.
+No open trailers or piles of debris will be permitted.
+Any placement outside of the driveway is prohibited.